-The purpose of the Short Term Fund is to provide liquidity to meet PAMIA's projected operating cash flow requirements over the period of 12 months from 1 June each year.
+The purpose of the Short Term Fund is to provide liquidity to meet PAMIA's projected operating cash flow requirements over the period of 12 months.

 The purpose of the Capital Fund is to cover PAMIA's claims liabilities and regulatory capital requirements.
 In this context, "claims liabilities" does not include the run-off claims handling reserve.